Stanxnz/Exam-unit-4/readme.md

 tried to recreate the example 1:1 and then personalised it a bit soo it did not look too boring.

 step 6
 need to change a lot on my previous code for this one.
+Worked on it for quite some time, though it was done but now my browser only shows choose file option, so it just removed everything I made so far...
+It was a spelling mistake between my html file and my mjs file, they did not match so it could not read it correctly.
+Luckily this is a simple fix instead of having to rewrite it all.